 Clinton, whose includes a stop in the northern business city of Monterrey on Thursday, said the thorny issues on the table did not mean that U.S.-Mexico relations were in trouble.

 "I don't see it that way," she said.
 "I think that we have some specific challenges ... but every relationship has challenges in it."

 Mexico has felt slighted by a delay in the arrival of drug-fighting equipment pledged by former President George W. Bush, as U.S. officials have sought assurances that the aid would not end up in the hands of corrupt officials or police.

 The U.S. Congress this month trimmed the amount of drug aid money it will set aside this fiscal year to $300 million from $400 million last year, under a pledge of $1.4 billion to Mexico and Central America over three years.

 Since taking office in Dec.
 2006, Calderon has spent more than $6.4 billion on his drug war and sent 45,000 troops and federal police to trouble spots around the country.

 Mexico has repeatedly said, however, that its efforts will come to nothing if the United States does not clamp down on the smuggling of U.S. guns used in 90 percent of drug crimes south of the border.

 Clinton described the violence Mexico is grappling with as "horrendous" and said cartels were alarmingly well equipped.

-"It’s not only guns.
-It’s night vision goggles.
-It’s body armor.
+"It's not only guns.
+It's night vision goggles.
+It's body armor.
 These criminals are outgunning the law enforcement officials," she said.
 "When you go into a gun fight, where you are trying to round up bad guys and they have ... military style equipment that is much better than yours, you start out at a disadvantage."
-(Additional reporting by Catherine Bremer in Mexico and Pascal Fletcher in Miami; Editing by Anthony Boadle)
+(Additional reporting by Catherine Bremer; Editing by Kieran Murray)